Innovation and Creativity permeate the pages of business books and internet storytelling.

 These were terrific parents who cared enough to do something about:

 a.
-Changing the minds of their children as a result of good information
+Changing some of the thinking of their children as a result of good information

 b.
-Changing their own minds as a result of good information
+Changing some of their own thinking as a result of good information

 Create, Imagine, Invent. . .